janjongboom/mbed-lorawan-frag-lib/README.md

 # LoRa Alliance Multicast Data Fragmentation Library for mbed OS 5

-Implementation of Low-Density Parity-Check coding for forward error correction.
+Implementation of Low-Density Parity-Check coding for forward error correction, plus crypto plugins to do verification of firmware updates.
+All files integrate with the Mbed `BlockDevice` interface, to prevent loading large blobs into memory.
 Based on the work by ARM, The Things Network and Semtech.

+* `fragmentation\FragmentationSession.h` - LDPC frontend.
+* `fragmentation\FragmentationMath.h` - LDPC implementation.
+* `crypto\FragmentationCrc64.h` - CRC64 implementation.
+* `crypto\FragmentationSha256.h` - SHA256 implementation.
+* `crypto\FragmentationRsaVerify.h` - RSA public key verification implementation.

+## Usage

+For a demonstration on using these classes to create a firmware update service with forward error correction, see [lorawan-fragmentation-in-flash](https://github.com/janjongboom/lorawan-fragmentation-in-flash).

 ## Memory usage